-CTE is a degenerative disease linked to repeated head traumas such as concussions, and has been identified in the brains of football players who have committed suicide.
-It is possible that some of the symptoms of PTSD in Veterans are caused by CTE.
+CTE is a degenerative disease thought to be linked to repeated head traumas such as concussions, and has been identified in the brains of football players who have committed suicide.
+It is possible that some of the symptoms of PTSD and other mental health conditions in Veterans are caused by CTE.

 Hearing support—A 2015 study by VA's National Center for Rehabilitative Auditory Research (NCRAR) looked at 99 Veterans who were exposed to blasts in Iraq or Afghanistan.
 All 99 had clinically normal hearing, but all reported problems hearing in difficult listening situations.